If you're looking for business funding,

 What Lenders Are Looking For:

-their money back.
-While credit score and monthly revenues are a good way for lenders to
+money back.
+While credit score and monthly revenues are a good way for lenders to judge how

-has some staying power.
-The business most likely has a good amount of customers, figured
+staying power.
+The business most likely has a good amount of customers, figured out their

 How Long Should I Be In Business?

 Here at A1 Financial USA, we’ve found that four months in business is the minimum length needed